deephdc/deep-docs/source/user/overview/user-roles.rst

 Our different user roles
 ========================

-The DEEP-HybridDataCloud project is focused with three different types of users in mind, depending on what you want to achieve you should enter into one or more of the following categories:
+The DEEP-HybridDataCloud project is focused on three different types of users, depending on what you want to achieve you should enter into one or more of the following categories:

 .. image:: ../../_static/DEEP_WP2-User_Viewpoint.png